What’s Happening Now

 - Baby Time – 11:30 AM – Eastside Branch (1583 Pedrick Road, near Buck Lake) – Parking is free.

 Back by popular demand!
 Join us for another Thai class.
 Tuesday September 30 at 6pm. $35 per person.
 Join us at the Cooking Cottage to learn about the flavors of Thailand and how to create delicious Thai inspired dishes at home.
 We will start with the famous Thai Coconut Chicken Soup: Tom Kah Gai, Shrimp Pad Thai, Thai Summer Rolls with fresh herbs, and Thai Tea.
 All menu items for this class are gluten free.
 Coffee, Tea, and Water will be provided as well as a hearty dinner from the menu items prepared.
 BYOB if you prefer another beverage.
 The Thai Summer Rolls will be HANDS ON- so you’ll get to prepare a portion of the meal.

 Latest From Our Blogs

-September 19th Edition To view this week’s newsletter with clickable links to this weekend’s event line-up and highlights of everything new on our site this week, please click here, or on the preview below… About Your Weekly Connection Each week Tally Connection will publish Your Weekly Connection, where you will(…)
+September 26th Edition To view this week’s newsletter with clickable links to this weekend’s event line-up and highlights of everything new on our site this week, please click here, or on the preview below… About Your Weekly Connection Each week Tally Connection will publish Your Weekly Connection, where you will(…)